pwarren97/stt_stock_data_service/README.md

 to rely on a separate service for getting the indicators, since it can be done via a GPU or high end CPU, and that might necessitate a different language to be done quickly.

+Consult the docs/interface.md for how to interface with it.